oliviervd/CHAI-T-BACKEND/README.md

 # CHAI-T-Backend-Aggregator

 Node module and CLI-application to import, parse, and synchronize thesauri from Design Museum Gent, VAI, and MoMU as part of the CHAI-T project.
+This data is stored in a supabase database.
+The CHAI-T-API service, exposes this aggregated data in a single RESTFul service.

 ## Prerequisites